 Over the past few years, some pharmaceutical companies have caught on to the idea of “natural” hormone replacement and now patent the specific cream, gel, patch, or spray the hormone comes in.
 These products are expensive if you do not have insurance, and it is often much cheaper to purchase these products from a reliable compounding pharmacy.

 Free Phone Consultation with our New Patient Coordinator

 Renewed Vitality is a place of hope.
 Our knowledgeable providers are experts in their field and take the time to find the underlying causes of hormonal imbalances and illness.
-We will work with you using proven, scientific-based technology, in a warm and compassionate environment, to help you restore your health so that you can live a life of vitality and wellness.
+We will work with you using proven, scientific-based technology in a warm and compassionate environment.
+We are here to help you restore your health so that you can live a life of vitality and wellness.

 Please contact our New Patient Coordinator for your Free Phone Consultation.
 She can answer any questions or concerns that you may have and give you additional information about our providers, our protocols and fees, what is covered by insurance and what is not, and any other details you may need.
 She can also get you booked for your first appointments if you decide we are a good fit for you.
 There are no obligations to book an appointment.

 Please call 214-740-4703 to learn more, or complete the form below, and we will contact you.
 We would love to hear from you!